 This test is an accelerated shelf-life test with the purpose of checking coverglass coating stability under electron particle irradiation.

+In order to determine the transmission loss for a specific mission the cover glass and its coating are exposed to a representative total ionizing dose (TID) depth profile simulated by a combination of suitable particles for example electrons and protons.

 Process

 ECSS-E-ST-20-08_0090645